conda/conda/docs/source/building/meta-yaml.rst

 Outputs section
 ---------------

-Explicitly specify packaging steps.
-Supports multiple outputs, as well as different package output type.
-Format is a list of mappings.
+The outputs section is used to explicitly specify packaging steps.
+It supports multiple outputs, as well as different package output types.
+The format is a list of mappings.
 Build strings for subpackages are determined by their runtime dependencies.
 This support was added in conda-build 2.1.0.

 .. code-block:: none